 Incorporating lysine into your diet as part of a herpes lysine treatment regimen is simple.
 Increase lysine rich foods such as fish, dairy products like yogurt, eggs, beans, potatoes, meat, poultry and brewer’s yeast, while reducing foods rich in L-arginine like peas, chocolate, seeds and nuts can raise your body’s lysine levels and help combat herpes outbreaks.
 Easting lysine rich foods is a natural, safe, economical and effective way to battle herpes outbreaks and win.
 See our ultimate lysine-arginine ratios chart.
 Here are some lysine-rich foods:

 - Dairy: Consuming dairy products when you are suffering from herpes may help reduce your outbreaks.
-Yoghurt has one of the highest amounts of lysine of all foods.
-Make sure you eat yogurt that doesn’t contain gelatin or corn syrup.
-Gelatin has arginine, which may cause outbreaks.
+Yogurt has one of the highest amounts of lysine of all foods.

 - Meats: Eating various types of meats can help cure your herpes.
 Beef, lamb, fish and chicken are all rich in lysine.